paulhegedus/OFPE/README.md

 Example data used in the vignettes can be found [here](https://github.com/paulhegedus/OFPEDATA.git) and installed using the code above.
 The vignettes show a workflow using data from “FarmerB” in the OFPEDATA package.
+Following along in the vignettes using only “FarmerB” data and importing GEE data for “FarmerB” from 2015 - 2020 should take \~5GB on your machine.
 This is to save memory and time when creating example databases.
-Users are encouraged to explore with “FarmerC” and “FarmerI” data.
+Users are encouraged to explore with “FarmerC” and “FarmerI” data, but remember that adding more farmer data or more data from GEE will require more space on your machine or server.

 ### Database Creation/Management